 - Lucky Dog 1 reveals that one of Ragtliffe's more disturbing methods of disposing of bodies (as part of the Cleanup Crew) is feeding them to the pigs on his farm.
 When Gian starts imagining this, he promptly gets squicked.

 - After Mordecai Heller takes the hatchet joke literally in Lackadaisy, Nico and Serafine Savoy offer to dump the body with some nearby pig farmers.
 Mordecai thinks it's another joke.

 - After Rocky burns down the pig farm in question for an entirely unrelated reason the farmers go to Mordecai's boss claiming that he owes them for using their pigs to dispose of bodies, he gives them some tommy guns.

-- The Kray Twins allegedly had a man named Frank Mitchell killed and fed to pigs.
+- London Gangsters Ronnie and Reggie Kray allegedly had a man named Frank Mitchell killed and fed to pigs.

-- Also was allegedly very popular in Sardinia/Sardegna, where kidnappers would often dispose of a deceased victim by feeding it to the pigs.
+- Also was allegedly very popular in Sardinia, where local bandits would often kidnap wealthy businessmen and dispose of the victims by feeding them to the pigs.

 - Canadian serial killer Robert Pickton allegedly murdered prostitutes and fed the bodies to his pigs.
 (This was in addition to evidence that he disposed of bodies in rendering vats.)

-- This is said to have been the way IRA revolutionaries in South Armagh disposed of the body of foolhardy SAS captain Robert Nairac at the height of The Troubles: Nairac attempted to pass for Irish in a pub, was detected, tortured, shot and his body allegedly fed to pigs.
+- This is alleged to have been the way IRA terrorists in South Armagh disposed of the body of foolhardy SAS captain Robert Nairac during the height of The Troubles.
+Nairac attempted to pass for Irish in a pub, but was detected, tortured, shot, and his body allegedly fed to pigs.

-- Happened to Calabrian N'drangheta boss Francis Raccosta in 2012.
+- This happened to Calabrian N'drangheta boss Francesco Raccosta in 2012.
 A rival N'drangheta clan fed him to pigs alive.